ArchetypalTech/TheOrugginTrail-ArgusWE/README.md

 This Zork-like engine will be piloted by a text adventure called the O'ruggin Trail.

 WARNING: attempting a crossing to the frontiers of crypto country ultimately always results in horrible death... physical, moral, ego, or otherwise.

-Pre death you'll want to run `pnpm install` at the root of this repo because we aren't checking in the node_modules folder. cruft....

-**Really**.
-Run `pnpm install` at the project root.
-Or be dead.
-Pfft.